 American pet parents are blessed with a huge range of RV parks and campgrounds across the country that welcome dogs — so let’s keep it that way.
 By being a model guest and a good neighbor in every campground you visit, you’ll help ensure that more campgrounds stay pet-friendly.

 The best part is that being a responsible pet parent when camping with a dog isn’t hard.
 Check the campground’s pet policies ahead of time so you know what’s expected of you, then follow the rules closely.
-That means keeping your pup on a leash when required, ensuring that your pooch doesn’t disturb other campers by barking, and cleaning up after them whenever necessary.
+Here are a few common rules:

 Show a little courtesy and you and your pup will be welcomed back with open paws!